woocommerce/woocommerce/.github/actions/report-flaky-tests/UPDATE.md

 ## How to build

-After checking the repository, navigate to packages/report-flaky-tests and do some modifications:
+After checking out the repository, navigate to packages/report-flaky-tests and do some modifications:

 ### package.json file